SaravananRajaraman/learn/ES6-The_Right_Parts/let Vs var Vs const.md

 	//if you want to immuatable use Object.freeze()

 	const z = [1,2,3,................]
-	//	here you can
+	//	here you can't do th

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI1ODA3MTM5XX0=
+eyJoaXN0b3J5IjpbLTEwODYwNzc3MTVdfQ==
 -->